 What About the Homeowner Vacancy Rate?

 The homeowner vacancy rate is defined as the proportion of homeowner inventory that is vacant and for sale.
-For the second quarter of 2018, the national homeowner vacancy rate was 1.5 percent, which points to very low housing inventory available to potential homebuyers.
+For the first quarter of 2021, the national homeowner vacancy rate was 0.9 percent, which points to a very low housing inventory available to potential homebuyers.

 Housing inventory affects demand—when there's low inventory, demand is higher.
 High demand means higher home prices.
-According to a Reuters analysis, home prices have been rising faster than wage growth and inflation, which weakens affordability for prospective homeowners.
-This trend isn't expected to slow down at least for the next year or so.
-Home prices jumped 6.2 percent year over year, according to the S&P CoreLogic Case-Shiller U.S. National Home Price NSA Index, which covers all nine Census divisions.
+Home prices jumped 13.2 percent in March 2021, according to the S&P CoreLogic Case-Shiller U.S. National Home Price NSA Index, which covers all nine Census divisions.

-Another measure of housing inventory, the National Association of Realtors' existing-home sales report, indicates there are 4.3 months' worth of homes for sale.
+Another measure of housing inventory, the National Association of Realtors' existing-home sales report for May 2021, indicates there are 2.4 months' worth of homes for sale.
 NAR says six months' worth of inventory is considered a balanced market for both buyers and sellers.

 “Rising interest rates along with high home prices and lack of inventory continues to push entry-level and first-time homebuyers out of the market,” says NAR chief economist Lawrence Yun.

-Mortgage interest rates have been steadily increasing over the last 12 months and are expected to continue their upward trajectory.
-As of Sept.
-20, Freddie Mac's Primary Mortgage Market Survey reports the average 30-year fixed-rate mortgage is 4.65 percent.
-During the same week in 2017, the rate was 3.83 percent.
+In June 2021, mortgage interest rates have steadily increased to 3 percent over the last three weeks and are expected to continue their upward trajectory.
+Freddie Mac's Primary Mortgage Market Survey reported the average 30-year fixed-rate mortgage is 3.02 percent.
+Six months ago in December, the rate was a low 2.65 percent.